-Section 8 - Peer-on-Peer Abuse
+Section 8 - Child-on-Child Abuse

-As outlined in 'Keeping Children Safe in Education' (September 2021), peer-on-peer abuse is abuse by one or more students against another student.
+As outlined in 'Keeping Children Safe in Education' (September 2022), child-on-child abuse is abuse by one or more students against another student.
 It can manifest itself in many ways and can include:

-- bullying (including cyber-bullying, prejudice-based and discriminatory bullying); - abuse in intimate relationships between peers; - physical abuse (hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm); - sexual violence and harassment: - consensual and non-consensual sharing of nudes and semi-nude images and/or videos; - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - upskirting (which is a criminal offence), which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress, or alarm; and - initiation/hazing type violence and rituals.
+- bullying (including cyber-bullying, prejudice-based and discriminatory bullying); - abuse in intimate relationships between peers; - physical abuse (hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm); - sexual violence and harassment; - consensual and non-consensual sharing of nudes and semi-nude images and/or videos; - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - upskirting (which is a criminal offence), which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress, or alarm; and - initiation/hazing type violence and rituals.

-Hillcrest School believes that all peer-on-peer abuse is unacceptable and has a zero tolerance approach.
+Hillcrest School believes that all child-on-child abuse is unacceptable and has a zero tolerance approach.
 Abusive comments and interactions, including online, should never be passed off or dismissed as 'banter' or 'part of growing up'.
 Nor will harmful sexual behaviour be dismissed as the same or 'just having a laugh'.
 All reports peer-on-peer abuse will be treated as a safeguarding matter and in line with our Child Protection policy.
-Further guidance on the school response to peer-on-peer abuse can be found in the Anti-Bullying policy.
+Further guidance on the school response to child-on-child abuse can be found in the Anti-Bullying policy.